kevinhippert/ContractBot/Architecture.md

 This response will "dawdle" a bit if no answer is yet available.
 A loop in FastAPI will wait one second a few times if no answer is yet ready.
 When an answer is available, the response will occur immediately.
-After a minute or two of no answer becoming ready, the unavailable response will be sent.
+After a minute or so of no answer becoming ready, the unavailable response will be sent.

 ### `GET /api/login`